rabhem/BitReversal/bitReversalSrc/README.md

 Bit Reversal Exercise
 =====================

 __Copyright (c) 2019 Rob Hemesley__

-Compile and run unit tests by running 'make' from a command line.
+Build and run the unit tests by running 'make' from the 'BitReversalSrc' directory on a command line.
+The unit tests will run and will output their results.
-Tested with gcc version 5.4.0
-Unity unit-test harness is included.
+Tested with gcc version 5.4.0 and Unity unit test harness (which is included).

-The default makefile is written to compile bitrev2.c and can be reworked to compile bitrev1.c or any alternative source file by editing the line that begins with "SRC_FILES1=$(UNITY_ROOT)/src/unity.c src/bitrev2.c "
+By default the makefile will compile the bitrev2.c implementation.
+Alternative implementations may be compiled by editing the makefile line that begins with

-After compilation, the unit tests will run and the output will be displayed.
+SRC_FILES1=$(UNITY_ROOT)/src/unity.c src/bitrev2.c

+The alternative bit-reversal implementations are to be found within the 'bitReversalSrc/src/' sub-directory.

+The unit tests are to be found in 'bitReversalSrc/test/testBitrev.c'